BmdOnline/esphome_hlw811x/README.md

 ## Hardware limitation

-> [!IMPORTANT]
+> [!TIP]
 > `PM01_A002` sensor uses HLW8112 in SPI mode and Beken CBU (`BK7231N` module).
 > Unfortunately ESPHome doesn't support SPI support for Beken SoC.
+>
-> You have to replace CBU, for example with [ESP32-C3 Tuya CBU Replacement Module](https://templates.blakadder.com/ESP8685-WROOM-06.html).
+> In earlier versions, it was necessary to replace CBU, for example with [ESP32-C3 Tuya CBU Replacement Module](https://templates.blakadder.com/ESP8685-WROOM-06.html).
+>
+> In the new version, SPI mode is simulated on the CBU processor using [bit-banging method](https://en.wikipedia.org/wiki/Bit_banging).
+> It is therefore no longer necessary to replace the CBU with an ESP32 equivalent.

+## HLW8112 board with CBU

 ![HLW8112 board with CBU](images/hlw8112cbu.jpg)

+## HLW8112 board with ESP32-C3

 ![HLW8112 board with ESP32-C3](images/hlw8112esp32.jpg)

 ## HLW811x library